 To some extent that’s true.
 Ancestry.com has really corralled records that are difficult to find any other place.
 However, that doesn’t mean the world of free genealogy is gone.
 For me, it’s quite the contrary.
 Here’s my thinking:

-- The USGenWeb is still my go-to site when I’m starting a new branch of the family tree.
-IF you’ve never used this site you’re missing out.
+>One of my very favorites is USGenWeb.
+If you’ve never used this site you’re missing out.
 It’s organized by states and then by county.
 Each county has a volunteer county coordinator.
 Depending on the coordinator you’ll either find a lot of county resources or few.
 However, most counties have a place to leave a query or ask someone locally to do a look-up for you.

-- States, genealogical societies, and historical societies are now putting genealogy information online, for free.
+>States, genealogical societies, and historical societies are now putting genealogy information online, for free.
 Do a little searching and I think you’ll be surprised at what’s available without spending a dime.
 Google terms like “Shelby County Indiana genealogy”

 If you think the era of free genealogy is over, I’ll have to disagree.
 I found a huge amount of genealogy resources online long before I ever had an Ancestry.com subscription.
 If you have other free genealogy sites you’d like to recommend, leave a comment and I’ll start creating a resource list.